-The crucial point to note is that it is not easy to specifically delineate or define what constitutes 'goodwill' in general for purposes of suing for 'passing-off'.12 The existence or otherwise of a cause of action in 'passing-off' and the existence of an established 'goodwill' would then have to be decided by the court in each particular case.13 In the case of IRC v.
-Muller Margarine14 the House in part, of Lords, described 'goodwill' in relation to 'passingoff', as 'the benefit and advantage of reputation and the good name, connection of a business.
+The crucial point to note is that it is not easy to specifically delineate or define what constitutes 'goodwill' in general for purposes of suing for 'passing-off'.
+The existence or otherwise of a cause of action in 'passing-off' and the existence of an established 'goodwill' would then have to be decided by the court in each particular case.
+In the case of IRC v.
+Muller Margarine the House of Lords, in part, described 'goodwill' in relation to 'passingoff', as 'the benefit and advantage of the good name, reputation and connection of a business.
 It is the attractive force which brings in custom.'

 While the establishment of 'goodwill' by the claimant is a key element in succeeding in an action for 'passing-off', it is important to note that the existence of that 'goodwill' alone, without more, does not in itself fulfil the other ingredients of the tort.
 In Reckitt and Coleman Products v.
-Borden, 15 the House of Lords adopted 'Trinity Test' in establishing the ingredients of 'passing-off', and explained same as follow:
+Borden, 15 the House of Lords adopted the 'Trinity Test' in establishing the ingredients of 'passing-off', and explained same as follow: